11ty/11ty-website/src/docs/advanced-order.md

 From a very high level, Eleventy’s internal order of operations is such:

-1. Find any file matching a valid Eleventy file extension in the Input directory. (e.g. `./src/**.njk` or `./docs/**.md`)
+1. Find any file matching a valid Eleventy file extension in the Input directory (e.g., `./src/**.njk` or `./docs/**.md`).
 1. Iterate over the files.
-	1. If it doesn’t match a template file extension, treat it as a [passthrough copy](/docs/copy/).
+	- If it doesn’t match a template file extension, treat it as a [passthrough copy](/docs/copy/).
-	1. If it does match a template file extension, continue processing as an Eleventy template.
+	- If it does match a template file extension, continue processing as an Eleventy template.
 1. Start the asynchronous copy of [passthrough copy](/docs/copy/).
-Both configuration specified passthrough copy and non-template-matching file extension files.
+This includes files specified passthrough copy in Eleventy’s configuration and files with non-template-matching file extensions.
 This will continue while templates are being processed.
 1. Initial [Data Cascade](/docs/data-cascade/) is generated for each template file.
-This includes all values from front matter, layouts, directory and file data files, global data.
+This includes all values from front matter, layouts, directory and file data files, and global data.
-	* The data cascade does **not** yet include populated `collections`, `templateContent`, or computed `page` values like `page.url` and `page.outputPath`. <!-- Template.js -> getTemplateMapEntries -->
+	- The data cascade does **not** yet include populated `collections`, `templateContent`, or computed `page` values (like `page.url` and `page.outputPath`). <!-- Template.js ▶︎ getTemplateMapEntries -->
-1. Dependency graph is created of the templates to process them in the correct order. <!-- TemplateMap.js -->
+1. A dependency graph of the templates is created to process them in the correct order. <!-- TemplateMap.js -->
-	* This is a bit oversimplified (and some may mix and match if they aren’t dependent on each other) but from a high level the templates are processed like this (listed here in _reverse order_—`1` is processed first):
+	- This is a bit oversimplified&mdash;and some may mix-and-match, if they aren’t dependent on each other&mdash;but from a high level, the templates are processed like this (listed here in _reverse order_—`1` is processed first):
 		<ol reversed>
 			<li>Templates that use Pagination and target <code>collections.all</code></li>
 			<li>Templates that use Pagination and target <code>collections</code></li>
-			<li>Templates that use Pagination and target a Configuration API added collection</li>
+      <li>Templates that use Pagination and target a <a href="/docs/collections/#advanced-custom-filtering-and-sorting">Configuration API-added collection</a></li>
-			<li>Templates that use Pagination and target any other Collection (those supplied via <code>tags</code>)</li>
+			<li>Templates that use Pagination and target any other Collection (those <a href="/docs/collections/#add-to-a-collection-using-tags">supplied via <code>tags</code></a>)</li>
 			<li>Templates that have <code>tags</code> specified</li>
-			<li>Templates that have no dependencies or are <code>eleventyExcludeFromCollections</code></li>
+			<li>Templates that have no dependencies or who are excluded via <a href="/docs/collections/#how-to-exclude-content-from-collections"><code>eleventyExcludeFromCollections</code></a></li>
 		</ol>
-	* _Note_: Eleventy does not automatically know what data is used inside of the template content at this stage.
-We use the specified front matter to know which templates supply collections and which templates consume collections.
-For a safety net we may [add a front matter option to declare dependencies manually](https://github.com/11ty/eleventy/issues/975).
+	- **Note:** Eleventy does not automatically know what data is used inside of template content at this stage.
+Eleventy uses front matter to determine which templates supply collections, and which templates consume collections.
+(For a safety net, we may [add a front matter option to declare dependencies manually](https://github.com/11ty/eleventy/issues/975).)
 1. [Collections](/docs/collections/) are generated in the correct order, per the dependency graph.
-1. Additional [Data Cascade](/docs/data-cascade/) operations are applied: <!-- Template.js -> getTemplates -->
+1. Additional [Data Cascade](/docs/data-cascade/) operations are applied: <!-- Template.js ▶︎ getTemplates -->
-	* A separate dependency graph is generated to populate [Computed Data](/docs/data-computed/), [`permalink`](/docs/permalinks/), [`page.url`](/docs/data-eleventy-supplied/), and [`page.outputPath`](/docs/data-eleventy-supplied/) in the correct order.
+	- A separate dependency graph is generated to populate [Computed Data](/docs/data-computed/), [`permalink`](/docs/permalinks/), [`page.url`](/docs/data-eleventy-supplied/), and [`page.outputPath`](/docs/data-eleventy-supplied/) in the correct order.
-	* ~~`renderData` (An undocumented and deprecated feature—use [Computed Data](/docs/data-computed/) instead!) is generated.~~ _Removed in 2.0._
+	- ~~`renderData` (An undocumented and deprecated feature—use [Computed Data](/docs/data-computed/) instead!) is generated.~~ <ins>Removed in 2.0.</ins>
-1. Templates are rendered in the order generated by the dependency graph (`templateContent` is generated) **without layouts** applied.
+1. Templates are rendered (`templateContent` is generated) in the order generated by the dependency graph **without layouts** applied.
-	1. Per the above _Note_ if a template uses another template’s `templateContent` before it has been generated, we defer this template to render in a second pass.
+	- Per the above _Note_, if one template uses another template’s `templateContent` before it has been generated, we defer the first template to render in a second pass.
-	1. After all `templateContent`’s have been rendered, they are copied into the appropriate collections’ objects.
-Remember that `templateContent` in collections does not have layouts included.
+	- After all `templateContent`s have been rendered, they are copied into the appropriate collections’ objects.
+(Remember: at this point `templateContent` in `collections` still do not include layouts.)
-1. Eleventy checks for duplicate [permalinks](/docs/permalinks/) and throws an error if multiple templates are attempting to write to the same output file.
+1. Eleventy checks for duplicate [permalinks](/docs/permalinks/) and throws an error if more than one template attempts to write to the same output file.
-1. Templates are then rendered **with layouts** applied.
-The previously generated `templateContent` values (without layouts) are re-used here.
-This content is then written to files on disk.
+1. **Layouts are applied to templates.** The previously generated `templateContent` values (without layouts) are re-used here.
+1. The content is written to files on disk.